vvvv/The-Gray-Book/reference/language/ioboxes.md

 Path IOBoxes can be used to enter filenames or directories.
 By default they always assume you want to choose a filename!

+> [!NOTE]
+> Path IOBoxes always store relative paths if possible but actually hide this fact from you!
+This will lead to confusion in the rare case that you actually want to specify an absolut path: While IOBox and tooltip will show the absolut path you entered, internally a relative path is stored.
+So if you really need to specify an absolut path, use a string IOBox followed by a ToPath [IO] node.

 * Rightclick to open open the file chooser dialog
 * <span class="keyseq"><kbd>SHIFT</kbd></span> + Rightclick to open the directory chooser dialog
 * Click the [O] icon to open the currently selected file with its associated application